Floresj12atwit/SpaceShooterUsingQuadTree/README.md

 If many objects are added to a specific quadrant that quadrant will subdivide into 4 more quadrants.

 -When missiles hit enemies in this game the quadtree is called to see what ships are near and those will be destroyed as well to create a area of effect damage concept except against the boss.
-When enemies are hit, other that are in the same cluster will explode as well.
+When enemies are hit, others that are in the same cluster will explode as well.

 -The quadtree is visualized at each frame to show it working in real time.
 Some enemies may exist on the border of a quadrant leading them to be destroyed when they are not near a proper collision.